 Migrating to docmd

-docmd provides a fully automated migration engine to help you transition from legacy or competing documentation platforms with a single command.
-The goal of the migration engine is to eliminate the tedious work of moving your markdown files and restructuring your project directory.
+docmd provides a fully automated migration engine.
+Transition from legacy platforms with a single command.
+The engine eliminates the tedious work of moving Markdown files and restructuring directories.

 How It Works